metabase/metabase/docs/administration-guide/16-authenticating-with-saml.md

 ![SAML form](images/saml-form.png)

-Click the toggle at the top of the form to enable SAML authentication, then fill in the form with the information about your identity provider.
+Click the toggle at the top of the form to enable SAML authentication, then fill in the form with the information about your identity provider. **Make sure to turn this on**, otherwise SAML-based authentication won't work, even if all of your settings are right.

 Here's a breakdown of each of the settings: